mattbencsik/isdevelopmentmethods/Backlog.md

 ## User stories:

-* As a Relationship Manager, I want to measure my sales performance, so that I can track areas for improvement.
+* As a Relationship Manager, I want to be matched with customers based on my knowledge and skills, so that I can give customers useful information.
+  * Priority: High
-  * Solution: System generated RM skill-score/profile generation.
+  * Solution: Customer-RM profile/skill matcher

-* As a Relationship Manager, I want guidance on what to say to customers, so that I can improve my service.
+* As a customer, I want to talk to someone with relevant knowledge, so that I can make an informed purchase decision.
-  * Solution: A script provided when calling customers.
+  * Priority: High
+  * Solution: Interactive Voice Response/Call Distributor, RM-Customer Profiling

 * As a Relationship Manager, I want to know about the customer I am calling, so that I can tailor my service to the individual.
+  * Priority: High
   * Solution: Customer profile

-* As a Relationship Manager, I want to be matched with customers based on my knowledge and skills, so that I can give customers useful information.
-  * Solution: Customer-RM profile/skill matcher

-* As a Relationship Manager, I want to be able to call potential customers, so that I can increase my likelihood of sales.
-  * Solution: Target list

 * As a customer, I want to be quickly directed to a person, so that I do not waste time on hold.
+  * Priority: High
   * Solution: Call routing and distributing

-* As a customer, I want to be recognised for my loyalty to the business, so that I can feel appreciated.
-  - Solution: Likelihood to Purchase customer scoring/call distribution

-* As a customer, I want to talk to someone with relevant knowledge, so that I can make an informed purchase decision.
-  - Solution: Interactive Voice Response/Call Distributor, RM-Customer Profiling

 * As a customer, I want to talk to an employee I have previously met, so that I can make another purchase of a holiday package.
+  * Priority: High
   * Solution: System generated RM skill-score, Customer profiler

+* As a Relationship Manager, I want to measure my sales performance, so that I can track areas for improvement.
+  * Priority: Medium
+  * Solution: System generated RM skill-score/profile generation.

+* As a Relationship Manager, I want to be able to call potential customers, so that I can increase my likelihood of sales.
+  * Priority: Medium
+  * Solution: Target list

+* As a Relationship Manager, I want guidance on what to say to customers, so that I can improve my service.
+  * Priority: Medium
+  * Solution: A script provided when calling customers.

+* As a customer, I want to be recognised for my loyalty to the business, so that I can feel appreciated.
+  * Priority: Medium
+  * Solution: Likelihood to Purchase customer scoring/call distribution

 ## Point of View: